xixihaha1995/Research-Interests-of-Lichen/README.md

 ### CFD
 simulationType are laminar, RAS and LES what is tolerances, relax factor?
+### Optimization
+why fminsearch in matlab is so different with optimize.fmin in python

+how to tune in hyperparemeters?

+how to decrease big O notation?

+how to calculate convariance? if we have infinite variables

 ### Ubuntu(linux)
 $HOME , this is one command, direct you to the root dicrectory of your current user.